Mehtal/shellmark/README.md

 2. Press alt + m to mark current directory
 3. Press Alt + g to select a marked directory and navigate to it.
 4. Press Alt + d to delete a marked directory.

+## License
+This project is licensed under the [MIT License](LICENSE).

+## Contributing
+Feel free to fork this repository, create new features, or submit bug fixes.
+All contributions are welcome!